aryeelab/topology-tools/README.md

 ## Setup

-1. Install cromwell
+#### Install cromwell

-On Macs cromwell can be installed with
+On Macs Cromwell can be installed with
 ```
 brew install cromwell
 ```

+Otherwise you can download the Cromwell Jar from the [releases](https://github.com/broadinstitute/cromwell/releases) page.

-## Set up Google Cloud Tools for access to docker images:
+#### Set up Google Cloud Tools for access to docker images:

 First download and install the Google Cloud CLI: https://cloud.google.com/sdk/docs/install-sdk